aspose-barcode-cloud/aspose-barcode-cloud-node/README.md

-﻿# Aspose.BarCode for Cloud Node JS SDK
+﻿# Aspose.BarCode Cloud SDK for Node.js
 Aspose.BarCode for Cloud is a REST API for Linear, 2D and postal barcode generation and recognition in the cloud.
 API recognizes and generates barcode images in a variety of formats.
 Barcode REST API allows to specify barcode image attributes like image width, height, border style and output image format in order to customize the generation process.
 Developers can also specify the barcode type and text attributes such as text location and font styles in order to suit the application requirements.

-This repository contains Aspose.BarCode for Cloud Node JS SDK source code.
+This repository contains Aspose.BarCode Cloud SDK for Node.js source code.

 To use these SDKs, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).